dapr/docs/howto/enable-dapr-api-token-based-authentication/README.md

 ```

 When deployed, Dapr sidecar injector will automatically create a secret reference and inject the actual value into `DAPR_API_TOKEN` environment variable.

+## Rotate a token

+### Self-hosted

+To rotate the configured token in self-hosted, simply set the `DAPR_API_TOKEN` environment variable to the new value and restart the `daprd` process.

+### Kubernetes

-To rotate the configured token, update the Kubernates secret with the new token in each namespace.
-You can do that using `kubectl patch` command, but the easiest way to update to these secrets in each namespace is using manifest:
+To rotate the configured token in Kubernates, update the previously created secret with the new token in each namespace.
+You can do that using `kubectl patch` command, but the easiest way to update these in each namespace is by using manifest:

 ```yaml
 apiVersion: v1